yona-lang/homepage/content/stdlib/file.md

 ```

 ### Reading file - line mode
 File can be read either as a whole, or in lines (provided that it is a text file).
+Lines may be separated by either `\n` or `\r\n`.
+Function `read_line` expects a file handle, and returns either `:eof` if the whole file was already read, or a triple of:
+* `:ok`
+* body - either a byte sequence or a string, depending on a mode file is opened in
+* new file handle

-Reading the whole in a line mode can be implemented for example this way:
+Counting lines in a file can be implemented for example this way:

 ```haskell
 count_file_lines file = read_lines fh 0